Shashi Tharoor: UN Assistant Secretary and Under-Secretary-General

-In 1996, Tharoor was appointed Director of Communications and Special Projects and Executive Assistant to Secretary-General Kofi Annan.
-In January 2001, Tharoor was appointed as Interim Head of the Department of Public Information (DPI) at the Assistant-Secretary-General level.
-He was subsequently confirmed as the Under-Secretary-General for Communications and Public Information (UNDPI) with effect from 1 June 2002.
+In 1996, Tharoor was appointed director of communications and special projects and executive assistant to Secretary-general Kofi Annan.
+In January 2001, Tharoor was appointed as Interim Head of the Department of Public Information (DPI) at the assistant-secretary-general level.
+He was subsequently confirmed as the under-secretary-general for communications and public information (UNDPI) with effect from 1 June 2002.
 In this capacity, he was responsible for the United Nations' communications strategy, enhancing the image and effectiveness of the organisation.
-In 2003 the Secretary-General gave him the additional responsibility of United Nations Coordinator for Multilingualism.
-During his tenure at the UNDPI, Tharoor reformed the department and undertook a number of initiatives, ranging from organizing and conducting the first-ever UN seminar on Antisemitism, the first-ever UN seminar on Islamophobia after the 11 September attacks, and launching an annual list of "Ten Under-Reported Stories the World Ought to Know about", which was last produced in 2008 by his successor.
+In 2003 the secretary-general gave him the additional responsibility of United Nations coordinator for multilingualism.
+During his tenure at the UNDPI, Tharoor reformed the department and undertook a number of initiatives, ranging from organizing and conducting the first-ever UN seminar on Anti Semitism, the first-ever UN seminar on Islamophobia after the 11 September attacks, and launching an annual list of "Ten Under-Reported Stories the World Ought to Know about", which was last produced in 2008 by his successor.

-On 9 February 2007, Tharoor resigned from the post of Under-Secretary-General and left the UN on 1 April 2007.
+On 9 February 2007, Tharoor resigned from the post of under-secretary-general and left the UN on 1 April 2007.

 2006 campaign for Secretary-General

 In 2006, the government of India nominated Tharoor for the post of UN Secretary General.
-Had he won, the 50-year-old Shashi Tharoor would have become the second-youngest Secretary-General, after the 46-year-old Dag Hammarskjöld.
+Had he won, the 50-year-old Shashi Tharoor would have become the second-youngest secretary-general, after the 46-year-old Dag Hammarskjöld.
 Although all previous Secretaries-General had come from small countries, Prime Minister Manmohan Singh and National Security Advisor M. K. Narayanan felt that Tharoor's candidacy would demonstrate India's willingness to play a larger role at the United Nations.

 Tharoor finished second, behind Ban Ki-moon of South Korea, in each of the four straw polls conducted by the UN Security Council.
 In the final round, Ban emerged as the only candidate not to be vetoed by one of the permanent members, while Tharoor received one veto from the United States.
-U.S. Ambassador John Bolton later revealed his instructions from Condoleezza Rice: "We don't want a strong Secretary-General."
+U.S. ambassador John Bolton later revealed his instructions from Condoleezza Rice: "We don't want a strong Secretary-General."
 Tharoor was a protégé of the independently minded Kofi Annan, and a senior American official told Tharoor that the US was determined to have "No more Kofis."
-After the vote, Tharoor withdrew his candidacy and declined Ban Ki-moon's invitation to remain in service beyond the expiry of his term as Under-Secretary-General.
+After the vote, Tharoor withdrew his candidacy and declined Ban Ki-moon's invitation to remain in service beyond the expiry of his term as under-secretary-general.